zone-eu/zone-mta/plugins/README.md

 - **user** username of the authenticated user (if authentication is used)
 - **time** date object of the envelope creation time
 - **tls** cipher string if client is using secure connection
 - **deferDelivery** timestamp in milliseconds for the minimal delivery time.
-The message is not sent out before this deadline
+The message is not sent out before this deadline.
+If not set or the timestamp is the past then the message is sent out as soon as possible
 - **date** includes the value of the Date: header
 - **from** the first address from the From: header (email address string without name part)
 - **to** the addresses as an array from the To: header (email address strings without name part)